 A Power of Attorney is the foundation of any good disability plan.
-A Power of Attorney is simply a type of legal document that allows you to delegate your right to manage, invest and spend assets owned in your individual name or in joint names as tenants in common to someone else, called your "Attorney in Fact."
+A Power of Attorney is a type of legal document that allows you to delegate your right to manage, invest and spend assets owned in your individual name or in joint names as tenants in common to someone else, called your "Attorney in Fact."

 State Laws Govern Powers of Attorney

-As with Advance Medical Directives and Living Wills, all 50 states and the Disctrict of Columbia have their own laws governing Powers of Attorney.
+As with Advance Medical Directives and Living Wills, all 50 states and the District of Columbia have their own laws governing Powers of Attorney.
 Some states even provide specific forms for their residents to use.
 These laws generally cover the following: